njahn82/hoa_ta_effects/analysis/001_overview.md

 were able to gain equally from individual and institutional open access publishing options.

-FFigure 2C depicts the substantial variations among the hybrid journals included in transformative agreements in terms of open access uptake.
+Figure 2C depicts the substantial variations among the hybrid journals included in transformative agreements in terms of open access uptake.
 Although the median generally follows the trend shown in Figure 2A, the farther stretch of upper quartiles and whiskers over the years